pedrofausto/ebpf_studies/README.md

   `make unload`

 Some implementations are "hard-coded".
-It means that, for example, some eBPF programs will have a "fixed" logic.
+It means that some eBPF programs will have a "fixed" logic.
 For exemple: the above example from "Compiling" section, is only allowing egress communicaton to TCP/80 from TELNET.
 Ergo:
   `telnet DESTINATION 80`

 If the destination it's a name, it must be resolved first and will be blocked (Default DNS uses UDP/53).
 To avoid that, [change](https://github.com/pedrofausto/ebpf_studies/blob/41a077b0e0b838c6360a3d6ea9f3596f3af97400/basic_ebpf_cgroup.c#L69) the code to allow UDP packages.

 Futher examples will be updated and expanded as soon as possible.